vision-zjweu/compv.github.io/docs/hw1.md

 # Tasks Checklist

-This section is meant to help you keep track of the many things that go in the report:
+This section is meant to help you keep track of the many tasks you have to complete:

 - [ ] **NumPy Intro**:
   - [ ] 1.1 - {{ report }} Terminal Output